oracleNetworkProtocol/plugchain/README.md

     </a>
 </div>

-This repository hosts `plugchain`, the implementation of the plugchain based on the [Cosmos SDK 0.42.4](https://github.com/cosmos/cosmos-sdk).
+This repository hosts `plugchain`, the implementation of the Plug Chain based on the [Cosmos SDK 0.42.4](https://github.com/cosmos/cosmos-sdk).

 **[info]**: Requires [Go 1.16](https://golang.org/dl/)